Sapphire-Discord-Bot/images/README.md

 # Sapphire Images
 Sapphire Images allows you to upload images and get URLs that permanently point to these images right within Discord.

 Images uploaded to Discord get a new image link every few weeks since Feburary 2024.

+This means that images uploaded to Discord can no longer be used as Moderation proof.
 Sapphire Images aims to fix that.

 <br>
 <br>